portainer/terraform-provider-portainer/README.md

 📘 See [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for guidelines.

+## 💬 Community & Feedback
+Have questions, suggestions or want to contribute ideas?
+Join the **Portainer Community Slack** and hop into the [`#portainer-terraform`](https://app.slack.com/client/T2AGA35A4/C08NHK6PLUT) channel!

+Want to report issues, submit pull requests or browse the source code?
+Check out the [GitHub Repository](https://github.com/portainer/terraform-provider-portainer) for this provider.

 ## ♻️ Terraform Import Guide
 You can import existing Portainer-managed resources into Terraform using the `terraform import` command.
 This is useful for adopting GitOps practices or migrating manually created resources into code.